+THANK YOU FOR CHOOSING THIS WOOD FIREPLACE

-If this fireplace is not
+If this fireplace is not installed properly, combustible materials near it may overheat and catch fire.

-combustible materials

-near it may overheat

-installed properly,

-and catch fire.

-To reduce the

-the installation

-manual.

-risk of fire. follow

-instructions in this
+To reduce the risk of fire, follow the installation instructions in this manual.

 As one of North America's largest and most respected wood stove and fireplace manufacturers, Stove Builder International takes pride in the quality and performance of all its products.